 Perfect Oatmeal Recipe

 There are two ingredients that we have added to our oatmeal that makes it taste so great yet keeps it simple.
 The first is blueberries.
-Using fresh or frozen blueberries adds lots and lots of flavor to the oatmeal and makes it taste like a delicious breakfast treat.
+Using fresh or frozen blueberries adds a lot of flavor to the oatmeal.

 Is Oatmeal and Blueberries Healthy?

 Almost all the ingredients in this recipe have amazing nutritional benefits.
 Take a look (we know that reading these will make you want a bowl right away!).